 The very first game took pace at Eastville on 10 October 1908 and Coventry went away with a 3-1 Southern League win, the return game on 13 February 1909 ended up 2-2.
 Most of the Southern League fixtures were close results with the exception of a 4-0 home win for the Midlanders on 4 March 1911.

 The first League meeting took place on 18 December 1926 as Rovers went down 2-1 at Eastville, Bill Culley scoring for Rovers and a Jimmy Heathcote double for the away team.
 The return fixture ended up 2-2, Fred Herbert hitting the net twice for the home team and Tom Williams and Ernie Whatmore scoring for Rovers.

-Prior to the 2016-17 meetings last time the club’s clashed was back in the 1963-64 season as the Sky Blues embarked on their run under Jimmy Hill to the First Division.
-That season Hill’s team did the League double over Rovers but in the only ever Cup tie between the teams Rovers ran out 2-1 winners at Highfield Road.
+Prior to the 2016 game the last time the club’s clashed was back in the 1963-64 season as the Sky Blues embarked on their run under Jimmy Hill to the First Division.
+That season Hill’s team did the League double over Rovers but in the only the Cup tie between the teams that season Rovers ran out 2-1 winners at Highfield Road.

 As the January transfer window draws to a close the Sky Blues are bracing themselves for an improved bid for Sam McCallum.
 A Premier League club, understood to be a lower end side, are leading the race for his signature and are expected to come back in with a second offer for the 19-year-old defender who is the Sky Blues biggest saleable asset.

 City received a seven figure bid for the left-back/wing-back earlier this week which was turned down, Mark Robins insisting it was “nowhere near” the value he puts on the player.
 The manager has previously said it would take a “monumental” bid for the club to sell the teenager who has had a meteoric rise to prominence after being plucked from non-league Herne Bay via the Jamie Vardy Academy trials.